erjieyong/Data_Science_Projects/Action_Recognition_VideoMAE/README.md

 3) Finally, based on information from step 2, begin person reidentification through all CCTVs in the vicinity to quickly track down the subject.

 ## Scope
-In this project, we will attempt to make use of machine learning to showcase the capabilities of computer vision in performing action recognition
+In this project, we will attempt to make use of machine learning to showcase the capabilities of computer vision in performing action recognition in 2 areas
+- Action recognition of the entire video content
+- Fall detection of people in the video content

+# Action Recognition of entire video
 ## Business Requirements
 We have identified the following requirements
 - Dataset on human behavior and actions